 For women, the established evidence centers on insulin sensitivity and metabolic health.
 The Yoshino 2021 trial showed that NMN improved skeletal muscle insulin sensitivity, glucose disposal, and muscle remodeling gene expression in overweight postmenopausal women.
 This is relevant because insulin resistance accelerates significantly after menopause due to estrogen decline, and NMN's mechanism addresses this at the cellular level through NAD+-dependent SIRT1 activation.

 For men, direct evidence is thinner.
 The exercise performance trials (Liao 2022, Huang 2023) enrolled mixed-sex cohorts of recreational athletes, and the aerobic capacity improvements did not differ significantly between male and female participants.
-Testosterone-related effects — a common marketing claim — have no supporting human data for NMN specifically, though NAD+ supports Leydig cell function in animal models.
+Testosterone-related effects, a common marketing claim.
+Have no supporting human data for NMN specifically, though NAD+ supports Leydig cell function in animal models.

-The honest summary: NMN's core mechanism (raising NAD+ to support mitochondrial function, DNA repair, and sirtuin activity) is not sex-specific.
+The honest summary: NMN's core mechanism (raising NAD+ to support mitochondrial function, DNA repair, and sirtuin activity) isn't sex-specific.
 The metabolic benefits may be more pronounced in postmenopausal women because their baseline NAD+ decline is compounded by estrogen loss.
 For men, the exercise performance and potential metabolic benefits are supported by mixed-cohort data but lack male-specific trials with male-relevant endpoints (testosterone, prostate health, cardiovascular outcomes).

 Does NMN Really Work?
 How to Know if It's Doing Anything